xtdb/learn-xtdb-datalog-today/master.md

 # Aggregates

-Aggregate functions such as `sum`, `max` etc. are readily available in XTDB's Datalog implementation.
+Aggregate functions such as `sum`, `max` etc. are readily available in xtdb's Datalog implementation.
 They are written in the `:find` clause in your query:

     {:find [(max date)]
      :where